 - Match your target to your personal skills and abilities.
 Rock-climbing experience and a head for heights are an absolute must.

-- Bring with you, and use complete equipment that is up to the latest standards!
+- Bring and use complete equipment that is up to the latest standards!
 Helmets, harnesses and full rock-climbing gear are indispensable, while gloves and climbing shoes are highly recommended.

 - Pay particular attention to the weather!
 In snow, rain, thunder (lightning strikes are especially dangerous), icy or wet conditions, never attempt to climb a rock face.